 Downloading and setuping the Blueprint input data.

-You can setup 4 input data files to your blueprint document to generate a scene.
+You can setup 4 types of input data files in your blueprint document to generate a scene.

 Input data setup

-For all five sets of files, the right button opens an action specific to the file : either the browser where you can download your files, or setup options, etc.
+For all four sets of files, the right button opens an action specific to the file : either the browser where you can download your files, or setup options, etc.

 OpenStreetMap File

-The OpenStreetMap file is mandatory, and you can only setup one OpenStreetMap file per blueprint document.
+If you want to use OpenStreetMap data for your generation, this OSM file is the first to set in your Blueprint document.
+You can only setup one OpenStreetMap file per blueprint document.

 Note: